 The park was formally established at Bunaken in 1991 and was among the first of Indonesia's growing system of marine parks.
-The park is just under 80,000 hectares of land (3%) and sea (97%), located in Manado in the province of North Sulawesi, Indonesia.
+The park measures in at just under 80,000 hectares of land (3%) and sea (97%), located in Manado in the province of North Sulawesi, Indonesia.
 It comprises the 5 islands of Bunaken, Manado Tua, Siladen, Montehage and Nain.
 It is part of the Indo-Pacific region which supports the highest marine biodiversity on earth.

 The park was established because of the marine bio-diversity it supports, because it is on a migratory route for protected animals and because it is of high economic value for fisheries and tourism.
 There are over 20,000 residents in the area who depend on the natural resources of the park.
 The fear was that if the area was uncontrolled then over-fishing, destructive fishing practices and unchecked pollution would ruin the marine habitat which would be to the detriment of everyone concerned.

 The park has a unique bathymetry, which is an attraction to tourists scuba diving at Bunaken Island.
 The absence of a continental shelf in the northern part of North Sulawesi allows the coastal area to drop directly down to the sea floor.